Tour of the Algarve

 Day 3 Cycle to Silves: (65km/700m elevation gain)

 Leaving town it won’t be long before you notice the levels of traffic decrease as you cycle towards the hill-top village of Querença.
 It’s a short hop up to the beautiful church square, where you can enjoy some local biscuits with your morning coffee.
-Querença is well known for its agricultural products, just as the rather strong “medronho” (a sort of fruit brandy) and the famous “chouriço” (smoked sausage).
+Querença is well known for its agricultural products, such as the rather strong “medronho” (a sort of fruit brandy) and the famous “chouriço” (smoked sausage).
 In fact they even hold an annual sausage festival, which draws visitors from far and wide.

 But it’s sitting outside the authentic and welcoming cafe, taking in the tranquil setting and beautiful backdrop of the small church that we think is the real attraction here.
 You will need to tear yourself away from this but there is a lot more to see as you cross the valley to join a surprisingly traffic-free main road that is punctuated by small towns and villages.
 With sweeping country scenes to your left and right, this road leads you past the traditional working town of Salir, where you can add a quick loop that takes in Rocha de Pena, a natural rock that offers 360 degree views if you are energetic enough to climb to the top.